Tyru5/Depth-Tracing/README.md

 ## 1. Build Config.
-   Typing 'make all' will build all classes. --> will produce the exe. 'raytracer' Typeing 'make clean' will rm all object files and exe.
+   Typing 'make all' will build all classes. --> will produce the exe. 'raytracer' Typing 'make clean' will rm all object files and exe.

 ## 2. To Run
 ###  raytracer <camera model> <models.ply*> <output_file_name>